 But sometimes, there is no passenger, no other crew member, nothing but a ghostly chill and a fleeting shadow.

-But before we begin this spooky tale, we must first go back to 29th December 1972 onboard an Eastern Airlines Lockheed L1011, as it descended towards Miami after its flight from New York, John F. Kennedy Airport (JFK)……
+But before we begin this spooky tale, we must first go back to 29th December 1972 on Eastern Airlines Flight 401, as it descended towards Miami after its flight from New York, John F. Kennedy Airport (JFK)……